-Lighting is a big part of the bedroom ambiance, and adjustable lamps mounted to the wall free up precious space on your flat surfaces like bedside tables and dressers.
+Lighting is a big part of the bedroom ambiance, and adjustable lamps mounted to the wall can free up precious space on your nightstand.
 They also provide task lighting that can be moved out of the way if needed.
-You can get the corded type that plug into an outlet, or you can call an electrician to wire them for you.

 2. Hang Pendant Lights

-If you don’t want lamps on the wall, you can hang these pendant lamps from the ceiling to free up all of the flat surfaces below and still provide ample lighting.
-This one probably requires that elecetrician.
+If you don’t want lamps on the wall, you can hang pendant lights from the ceiling to free up all of the flat surfaces below and still provide ample lighting.

 3. Get an Over the Door Purse Hanger

-Install a hanging jewelry armoire over the inside of the bedroom door or outside of the closet door for handy storage and the armoire door serves double duty as a mirror.
+A hanging jewelry armoire can go over the inside of the bedroom door or outside of the closet door for handy storage and the armoire door serves double duty as a mirror.

 5. Get an Over the Door Cap Rack